catvw/ece251-computer/REPORT.md

 The overall architecture is this:
 ![](report_files/comparch.png)

+Briefly: there is exactly one memory module and one register file, shared for all operations.
+The fetch stage consists of the memory module, the `address` and `to_mem` registers, and the next instruction to be read from memory (not directly shown; intrinsic to the module).
+The execution stage consists of the instruction decoder, the register file, the accumulator, and the branch controller---it may seem like a lot, but it's all combinational logic and runs (roughly) in parallel.
+At least, as much as it can with the accumulator presenting a data hazard for every instruction.

+The instruction decoding section is mostly just a collection of logic lines and a multiplexer chain to determine the next value of the accumulator.
+Each accumulator-changing operation may be found hanging off its respective multiplexer.

+The branch control section determines the next program counter value, and broadcasts that information to the program counter itself as well as the instruction-fetch stage (and potentially the register file).

+Finally, the memory section deals solely with writing to memory or reading from memory, given the values of `address`, `to_mem`, and whether memory should be written.

+So that the diagram is not absolutely maddening, I'll describe the path of a few example instructions below.

+### Single-Register Arithmetic Operations ("a-type")

+The `is_alu` line is brought high, telling the multiplexer chain to use the output of the general-purpose ALU as the next accumulator value.
+If that particular ALU instruction uses an immediate, the instruction decoder lets the appropriate use-immediate multiplexer know.

+### Single-Immediate Operations ("i-type")

+`SEL` and `SEH` both use an immediate to affect the accumulator, but do not use the ALU to do so---thus, each one has its own dedicated multiplexer.
+In real hardware, this could certainly be optimized significantly, but the symbolic representation felt better expressed this way.
+Depending on the instruction, the appropriate bits of the accumulator are overwritten, as hinted at in the large box taking `A` and `E` as inputs.

+### Move Operations ("m-type")

+If moving from a register to the accumulator, the move multiplexer is enabled, setting the accumulator to the value of `exec_register`.
+Otherwise, the instruction decoder brings the register-write line high, and (since a move is not a register branch) the appropriate register will be overwritten.

+### Load-Store Operations ("h-type," for "heap-referencing")

+`is_load_store` will be brought high and the write-enable line for the memory module will be set appropriately.
+This has the dual effect of setting the next value of `address` to the one in the referenced register *and* telling the next-instruction multiplexer to insert a no-op on the next cycle to allow the operation to complete.

+### Near and Far Branching ("b-type" or "j-type," depending on persuasion)

+For a near branch, `should_near_branch` is brought high and `advance_by_one` is brought *low*, telling the program-counter adder to add the branch offset to the program counter instead of just adding one to it.
+Note that `address` gets the output of this adder, *not* the current value of the program counter, which was set up that way to ensure that reading the program counter from within a program gave the address of the *currently*-executing instruction.

+For a far branch, `should_near_branch` is set low, `advance_by_one` is set high, `is_register_branch` is set high, *and* the register-file write enable is set high, so that the value of the *subsequent* instruction is stored in the right register and the value of the *branched-to* instruction is next fetched from memory.

+### Division (because it's painful)

+Division works mostly like an ALU operation, with one exception: until the divide is complete, the `stall` line will remain high, feeding the accumulator back to itself until `div_complete` is set and the last multiplexer is enabled.

 ## Timing Diagrams
 You said to do separate diagrams for the single-cycle and pipelined implementations---but, due to the simplicity of the pipeline, I decided it made